pmbarrett314/curses-menu/docs/usage.rst

     menu = CursesMenu("This is a menu!", "It has a subtitle too!", with_border=False)

+Furthermore some spacings, like between title and subtitle and in front of menu items, will not appear when the `tight=True` is passed to the menu constructors.

+    menu = CursesMenu("This is a menu!", "It has a subtitle too!", tight=True)

-This option is also available for :py:class:`~cursesmenu.SelectionMenu`.
+These two options are also available for :py:class:`~cursesmenu.SelectionMenu`.